-People who have not experienced a similar trauma in their lives do not necessarily know how to respond to your situation and may inadvertently make inappropriate comments.
+People who have not experienced similar trauma in their lives do not necessarily know how to respond to a survivor's situation and may inadvertently make inappropriate comments.

-Pastors, priests, rabbi or other religious leaders may tell the survivor that they "must forgive the murderer" or that "the murder was somehow part of God's plan."
-These type of statements can be very distressing to people dealing with feelings of revenge and anger.
+Pastors, priests, rabbis, or other religious leaders may tell the survivor that they "must forgive the murderer" or that "the murder was somehow part of God's plan."
+These types of statements can be very distressing to people dealing with feelings of revenge and anger.
 They may also increase feelings of guilt among homicide survivors.